Takanu/Capsule/README.md

 - Lets you export hundreds of Objects and Collections automatically with a single click.

-- Supports FBX, GLTF, OBJ, Collada, Alembic and STL export formats.
+- Supports Alembic, Collada, FBX, GLTF, OBJ, STL and USD export formats.

 - Automatically aligns export targets to the scene origin (with a few caveats).